dmuenz/KeepWiFiOn/README.md

 1. Download the file [install_KeepWiFiOn][installer] (right click and save link target) to ~/Downloads
 2. Open Terminal and run the command `~/Downloads/install_KeepWiFiOn`

 Step 2 will download all the program files from this GitHub repository and install them.
-After that you can delete the installer if you'd like.
+It may prompt you for your password, as it uses `sudo` to move the downloaded files around.
+After installation you can delete the installer if you'd like.

 #### Option 2 (slightly less simple):